jonjau/cifero/README.md

 # cifero

-A personal Python GUI program for phonetic transliteration.
+A personal Python GUI program for phonetic transliteration and syllable separation.

 # Installation